fieldtrip/website/workshop/practicalmeeg2025/handson_artifacts.md

     cfg = ft_databrowser(cfg, data);

 Along the horizontal axes you now see 30 seconds of data.
 Note that the data is in reality not continuous and that you might see some small jumps at the boundaries between trials.
 You can now horizontally zoom in or out to a convenient time scale.
-If you zoom out, you will notice that the jups are so short that it becomes difficult to see them on a low-resolution screen.
+If you zoom out, you will notice that the jumps are so short that it becomes difficult to see them on a low-resolution screen.
 Again, marking all of those blinks would be a lot of work.

 We can also use the automatically identified artifact segments and visualize them in **[ft_databrowser](/reference/ft_databrowser)**.